 Fast-tracking changes are one issue; putting the personnel in place to implement those changes is just another.
 A mid-level manager cannot expect an SME to take time away from the work day to solve ERP Project Management related issues.
 In such instances, the leaders on a steering committee have the permission to decide such proposals and supply backfill resources.

-Steer Your Project in the Right Direction with Connected IT Consulting!
+ERP Steering Committee Your Project in the Right Direction with Connected IT Consulting!

-Creating an ERP steering committee is among the most proactive measures taken for your project and your business world at large.
+Creating an ERP steering is among the most proactive measures taken for your project and your business world at large.

 Do you find the concept of bringing together CEOs intimidating?
 If this is the case, our ERP software specialists at Connected IT Consulting may assist you in forming a dedicated committee to ensure a successful ERP deployment.